Tirahi

-Tirahi (تيراهي) are Indo-Aryan people who are native and original inhabitants of Tirah valley.
+Tirahi (تيراهي) are an Indo-Aryan people who are native and original inhabitants of Tirah valley.
 They are closely related to their Dardic neighbours and speak Tirahi language, a nearly extinct if not already extinct Indo-Aryan language which may still be spoken by older adults, who are likewise fluent in Pashto, in a few villages in the southeast of Jalalabad in Nangarhar Province, Afghanistan.
 They were the previous inhabitants of Tirah and the Peshawar Valley in modern-day Khyber Pakhtunkhwa, Pakistan.

 The Tirahis were expelled from Tirah by the Afridi Pashtuns.
 Georg Morgenstierne claimed that Tirahi language is "probably the remnant of a dialect group extending from Tirah through the Peshawar district into Swat and Dir."